hadealahmad/streamclipper/README_WINDOWS.md

 ## FAQ

 **Q: Do I need a GPU?**
-A: No, but it's 10-20x faster.
-CPU mode works fine.
+A: Not if using Gemini for cloud transcription!
+Only needed for local Whisper transcription.

 **Q: Which GPU should I use?**
 A: Any modern NVIDIA GPU with 4GB+ VRAM.
 CUDA 12.1 supported.
+Or just use Gemini backend!

 **Q: How accurate is Arabic transcription?**
 A: Very accurate with `medium` or `large-v3` models.
+Gemini cloud transcription is also excellent.

+**Q: Do I need to install PyTorch/Whisper?**
+A: Only if using local Whisper (`--backend openai-whisper`).
+Use `--backend gemini` to skip installation!

 **Q: How much disk space needed?**
+A: Depends on backend:
+- Gemini cloud: ~100MB (just dependencies)
+- Local Whisper: 500MB+ (models download automatically)
-A: 500MB for models, plus ~200MB per hour of video for clips.
+- Plus ~200MB per hour of video for clips.

 **Q: Can I use AMD GPU?**
 A: No, ROCm (AMD's CUDA) is Linux-only.
-Use NVIDIA or CPU mode.
+Use NVIDIA GPU or Gemini cloud backend.

 ## License